f1x3d/DistributedLeaseManager/README.md

 1. Install one of the lease storage implementations by following their README instructions:
 	* [Azure Blob Storage](./DistributedLeaseManager.AzureBlobStorage)
 	* [Azure Cosmos DB](./DistributedLeaseManager.AzureCosmosDb)
+	* [Entity Framework Core](./DistributedLeaseManager.EntityFrameworkCore) (any database provider supported by the EF Core)

 1. Inside your controller/service inject the `IDistributedLeaseManager` and call the `TryAcquireLease` method.
 Verify if the result was successful - if it was then you can proceed with the operation; otherwise, someone else has acquired the lease:
     ```csharp